 Program Summary

 This program examines best practices to assist in-house counsel facing determinations as to the applicability of the attorney-client privilege and work product doctrine.
-The CLE will address the nearly universal misunderstanding of the privileges’ applicability and the key legal advice component, as well as danger of widespread intracorporate communications beyond those with a need to know.
+The CLE will address the nearly universal misunderstanding of the privileges’ applicability and the key legal advice component, as well as the danger of widespread intracorporate communications beyond those with a need to know.
 The program will also identify waivers, joint defense/common interest agreements, and issues arising before, during, and after internal corporate investigations.
 The program also provides best practice to preserve privilege while navigating cloud collaboration tools and other means of electronic corporate communications and storage systems utilized in remove work environments.

 • Applicability of the attorney-client privilege in the in-house setting